Recipe Overview

 Servings: 6

+Husband-approved.
 As I was developing this recipe, my ex-Marine hubby, told me that chicken cacciatore was his favorite MRE, so I was hoping that this would be at least better than that.
 I should be able to cook a meal better than something that can withstand a parachute drop from 1,250 feet and stay edible for up to three years.
+(I did.
+He loves it.
+I think you will, too!)

 - Chicken Thighs: Use bone-in, skin-on for the most flavor.
-If you prefer white meat, that’s fine too, but again the bone-in, skin-on breasts are more flavorful.
+If you prefer white meat, that’s fine but bone-in, skin-on breasts are more flavorful.
 The chicken is seasoned with salt and pepper and dredged in flour before it hits the pan to brown in a little olive oil.

 - Vegetables: Green and red bell peppers, onion, mushrooms, canned tomatoes, and garlic add so much goodness to this saucy dish.